ionic-team/vscode-ionic/roadmap.md

 - (perf) Only run capacitor config commands when "Configuration" is expanded

 ## Bugs
+- (bug) Re-running an app will sync the app again.
+I dont think that is required
 - (bug) Handle scenarios where npx/npm cannot be found (eg bash)
+- (bug) Project like a standard vue app (no ionic) will not launch the browser (even though url is captured).
+Maybe Ionic serve issue
 - (bug) Bug capturing of inspection with telemetry reporting on exception
 - (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.
 - (bug) Bundle id validate doesnt accept "stuff"